vormkracht10/laravel-seo-scanner/README.md

     public function validateContent(Crawler $crawler): bool
     {
-        // Get the canonical tag
+        // Get the canonical meta tag
         $node = $crawler->filterXPath('//link[@rel="canonical"]')->getNode(0);

         if (! $node) {
             // We set the failure reason here so this will be showed in the CLI and saved in the database.
-            $this->failureReason = 'The canonical tag does not exist';
+            $this->failureReason = 'The canonical meta tag does not exist';
             return false;
         }